 Awareness of, and strict adherence to, all relevant environmental regulations are extremely important considerations in the planning, construction and operation of facilities.
 This module provides guidance to POs in dealing with environmental regulations that are often encountered in planning and budgeting for new facility construction.
 This material contains extensive introductory information about general issues.
-POs are encouraged to contact the office of the General Counsel for project-specific guidance.
+POs are encouraged to contact OGC for project-specific guidance.